 Site Code Site Name Distance (km) Characterization of Potential Effects and Identification of Mitigation required Significant Effects Mitigation Required Residual Effects 001786 Kilroosky Lough Cluster SAC Within There are no site-specific threats identified by the NPWS.
 The qualifying interests and conservation objectives are heavily reliant on water quality.
 Development within the catchment area of this site pose potential significant threat to the site.
 Policies are required to ensure the water quality is maintained.
-The plan contains robust policies to ensure water quality is maintains such as: WPP11: Development within the vicinity of groundwater or surface water dependant Natura 2000 sites will not be permitted where there is potential for a likely significant impact upon the groundwater or surface water supply to the Natura 2000 site.
-Where appropriate, the applicant shall demonstrate with hydro geological evidence, that the proposed development will not adversely affect the quality or quantity of groundwater or surface water supply to the Natura 2000 sites.
-WPP3: To protect known and potential groundwater reserves in the county.
-In assessing applications for developments, the planning authority will consider the impact on the quality of water reserves and will have regard to the recommended approach in the Groundwater Protection Response Schemes published by GSI.
-The employment of the methodology identified in the 'Groundwater Protection Scheme Reports for County Monaghan public supply sources' (available at www.gsi.ie) and 'Guidance on the Authorisation of Discharges to Groundwater' (available at www.gsi.ie) and 'Guidance on the Authorisation of Discharges to Groundwater' (available at www.gsi.ie) and 'Guidance on the Authorisation of Sensitive areas waters, a Water Protection Plan Checklist (Appendix 16 of the Monaghan CDP) and latest water body status information at www.catchments.ie will assist in the preparation of plans at application stage.
-SDP1: To require best practice in the design, construction and operation of expanding and new developments to ensure minimum effects on the aquatic environment.
-Sustainable Urban Drainage Systems designed to ensure both water quality protection and flood Yes Yes No
+The plan contains robust policies to ensure water quality is maintaines such as: WPP10: Development within the vicinity of groundwater or surface water dependant Natura 2000 sites will not be permitted where there is potential for a likely significant impact upon the groundwater or surface water supply to the Natura 2000 sites.
+Where appropriate, the applicant shall demonstrate with lydro geological evidence, that the proposed development will not adversely affect the quality or quantity of groundwater or surface water supply to the Natura 2000 sites.
+Yes Yes No 004167 Slieve Beagh SPA Within There are no site-specific threats identified by the NPWS and they provide generic conservation objectives.

-Site Code Site Name Distance (km) Characterization of Potential Effects and Identification of Mitigation required Significant Effects Mitigation Required Residual Effects SDP3: To require that planning applications are accompanied by a comprehensive SUD's assessment that addresses run-off quantity, run-off quality and its impact on the existing habitat and water quality.
-SDP4: To ensure that all storm water discharges shall be restricted onsite attenuation and or other measures to the pre-development levels (green field) in all new developments.
-All attenuated storage volumes must take in to consideration climate change.
-Guidance is available from The Greater Dublin Strategic Drainage Study Technical Document, Volume 5.
-SDP5: To require all run off from new developments in towns/villages to be restricted to the pre-development levels (green field) by storm water attenuation on site and use of SUDs (sustainable urban drainage systems), as a measure to assist in flood avoidance.
-For guidance refer to Monaghan County Councils Storm Water Technical Guidance Document 2017.
-004167 Slieve Beagh SPA Within There are no site-specific threats identified by the NPWS and they provide generic conservation objectives.
 There are no lands zoned within the area of the SPA, and all lower level plans/projects that result through the implementation of the plan will be subject to their own environmental assessments.
-WPP2: In assessing applications for development, the planning authority shall ensure compliance with the European Communities Environmental Objectives (Surface Waters) Regulations, 2009 (S.I.
-No 272 of 2009) and the European Communities Environmental Objectives (Groundwater Regulations, 2010 (S.I.
+WPP2: In assessing applications for development, the planning authority shall ensure compliance with the European Communities Environmental Objectives (Groundwater Regulations, 2010 (S.I.
 No. 9 of 2010).
 Hen harriers are sensitive to disturbance through noise pollution which is a potential source for effect with the plan.
 This will be mitigated for through compliance with national noise regulations.
 NP1: To promote the implementation of the Noise Directive 2002/49/EC and associated Environmental Noise Regulations 2006.
 Hen harriers require bogland habitat which are sensitive to hydrological interactions and localised land use management effects.
 The plan does not contain any policies or objectives which will alter the existing land use of the SPA.
-Also, the plan contains robust policies to ensure water quality is maintains such as: WPP11 (detailed above) WPP3 (detailed above) SPP4 (detailed above) SDP4 (detailed above) SDP4 (detailed above) SDP4 (detailed above) SDP4 (detailed above) SDP5 (detailed above) SDP5 (detailed above) Yes Yes No

-Site Code Site Name Distance (km) Characterization of Potential Effects and Identification of Mitigation required Significant Effects Mitigation Required Residual Effects UK0016621 Magheraveely Marl Loughs SAC 0 DAERA identify the main threats to the site to be fertilizers, drainage, sedimentation, invasive, grazing, nitrogen deposition, land use and climate change.
+Also, the plan contains robust policies to ensure water quality is maintains such as: WPP10 (detailed above), WPP3 (detailed above), SDP1 (detailed above), SDP2 (detailed above), SDP3 (detailed above), SDP3 (detailed above), SDP3 Yes Yes No UK0016621 Magheraveely Marl Loughs SAC 0 (detailed above), SDP4 (detailed above), SDP3 (detailed above) DAERA identify the main threats to the site to be fertilizers, drainage, sedimentation, invasive, grazing, nitrogen deposition, land use and climate change.
 The qualifying interests and conservation objectives are heavily reliant on water and air quality.
 Development within the catchment area of this site pose potential significant threat to the site.
 Policies are required to ensure the water quality is maintained.
-The plan contains robust policies to ensure water quality is maintained as: WPP11 (detailed above) WPP3 (detailed above) WPP3 (detailed above) SDP2 (detailed above) SDP2 (detailed above) SDP3 (detailed above) SDP4 (detailed above) SDP4 (detailed above) SDP5 (detailed above) SDP4 (detailed above) SDP5 (detailed above) SDP4 (detailed above) SDP5 (detailed above) SDP4 (above) SDP5 (detailed above) SDP5 (detailed above) SDP5 (detailed above) SDP6 (detailed above) SDP7 (detailed above) SDP6 (detailed abov Yes Yes No
+The plan contains robust policies to ensure water quality is maintains such as: WPP10 (detailed above), WPP3 (detailed above), WPP4 (detailed above), SDP1 (detailed above), SDP2 (detailed above), SDP3 (detailed above), SDP3 Yes Yes No